zerochen2016/jc-mybatis-extension/README.md

 # jc-mybatis-extension
 ## Introduction
-A extension module of mybatis .
+A extension module of Mybatis Generator .
 Used to generate Service Class of corresponding Mapper Class

 ## How to get
 ### Step 1.